AlexJReid/blog/content/posts/xllify/index.md

 - Sell it, share it, or deploy it internally

 Now, all you need to do is describe what you want and xllify gives you a super-fast native XLL without ever touching the SDK.

 ### Pricing

-There are no distribution costs, so once you have built your add-in, you are free to do what you like with it.
 We're still working on pricing — watch this space.
 There will always be a free tier.

 ### Give it a go